yogat3ch/writing/Dynamic Voting System.md

 The month leading window serves as an opportunity for platform participants to concentrate on refining and reviewing the legislation that will soon be up for a vote.
 It encourages thoughtful consideration and debate, ensuring that voters are well-informed about the issues at hand.
 Any new legislation proposed during this time is postponed to the subsequent cycle of that topic area, maintaining a structured and fair legislative process.
 Total characters and total reading time can also be used to limit the number of contender proposals entering the refinement and review period.

+### Abstention

+In our dynamic voting system, participants have the flexibility to abstain from any vote, whether it pertains to an individual piece of legislation, a specific topic area, a particular level of government, or for a predetermined period, even indefinitely.
+To streamline this process, abstention settings are strategically placed within the settings tabs for each layer of the governance hierarchy and in each voting topic pane.
+This allows users to tailor their abstention preferences to specific levels of government or topics.
+All granular settings, spanning topic areas and layers of government, can be conveniently managed directly from their respective panes.
+Furthermore, these granular settings are aggregated along with global abstention settings, forming a comprehensive set of options for users.
+This aggregated configuration is easily accessible through the user's profile settings menu, providing a centralized location for managing and customizing abstention preferences across the dynamic voting system.

 ## Representation
 ### Newcomer Wizard Intro
 For newcomers to our platform, we've designed an intuitive wizard introduction that simplifies the dynamic representative system.
 Upon joining, users are greeted by a step-by-step guide that explains how the dynamic voting system works.
 This introductory wizard aims to make their experience seamless and informative.